makubacki/patina/docs/src/component/interface.md

     C --> F[Remove from Dispatch Queue]
 ```

-In the Patina DXE Core, a component is simply a trait implementation.
-So long as a struct implements the
+## Defining Components

-[Component][patina] trait and the [IntoComponent][patina] (Used to convert it to `Box<dyn Component>`), then it
+Components are defined by applying the `#[component]` attribute to an impl block that contains an `entry_point` method.
-can be consumed and executed by the Patina DXE Core.
-While a developer can elect to create their own implementation of
+The `entry_point` method name is mandatory - all components must use this exact name.

-[Component][patina] if they wish, [patina][patina] currently provides a single implementation that makes it
+The `#[component]` attribute automatically:

-easy to turn any struct or enum into a Component.
+- Validates that an `entry_point` method exists with the required signature

-This single implementation is the [StructComponent][patina], which cannot be instantiated manually; a derive
+- Validates parameters for conflicts at compile time
-proc-macro of `IntoComponent` is provided that allows any struct or enum to be used as a component.
-This derive proc-macro
+- Generates the necessary trait implementations to integrate with the dispatcher

-expects that a `Self::entry_point(self, ...) -> patina::error::Result<()> { ... }` exists, where the `...` in the
+The `#[component]` attribute validates that component parameters don't have conflicting combinations (like duplicate
-function definition can be any number of parameters that support dependency injection as shown below.
-The function
+`ConfigMut<T>` parameters or mixing `Config<T>` and `ConfigMut<T>` for the same type).
+The macro also automatically
-name can be overwritten with the attribute macro `#[entry_point(path = path::to::func)]` on the same struct.
+generates the necessary trait implementations for component execution.

 See [Samples](https://github.com/OpenDevicePartnership/patina/tree/main/components/patina_samples) or
-[Examples](#examples) for examples of basic components using these two methods.
+[Examples](#examples) for examples of basic components.

-Due to this, developing a component is as simple as writing a function whose parameters are part of the below list of
+Developing a component is as simple as writing an `entry_point` method whose parameters are part of the below list of
 supported parameters (which is subject to change).
-Always reference the trait's [Type Implementations][patina]
+Always reference the [Type Implementations][patina] for a complete
-for a complete list, however the below information should be up to date.
+list, however the below information should be up to date.

 ## Component Execution